awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 ## Access log entries<a name="access-log-entry-format"></a>

 Elastic Load Balancing logs requests sent to the load balancer, including requests that never made it to the targets\.
 For example, if a client sends a malformed request, or there are no healthy targets to respond to the request, the request is still logged\.
-Note that Elastic Load Balancing does not log health check requests\.
+Elastic Load Balancing does not log health check requests\.

 Each log entry contains the details of a single request \(or connection in the case of WebSockets\) made to the load balancer\.
 For WebSockets, an entry is written only after the connection is closed\.
 If the upgraded connection can't be established, the entry is the same as for an HTTP or HTTPS request\.